Channels

 Drop patterns help us identify failures quickly, they help us stop the bleeding, then, they help us move forward again, when that wound has been healed.

-drop shows how to use the select to walk away from a channel operation if it will immediately block.
+to walk away from a channel operation if it

 A Denial-of-service attack is a great example.
 We get a bunch of requests coming to our server.
 If we try to handle every single request, we are will implode.
 We have to handle what we can and drop other requests.